matveynator/netchan/wiki/ScalabilityandHighPerformance.md

    - Optimized resource usage, ensuring that the library does not consume excessive memory or processing power.
    - Streamlined code and efficient algorithms that minimize overhead and maximize the speed of network operations.

-In summary, "Scalability and High Performance" in your library context ensures that as the number of users or the volume of data increases (scalability), the library can handle these increased demands without significant losses in speed and efficiency (high performance).
+In summary, "Scalability and High Performance" in netchan library context ensures that as the number of users or the volume of data increases (scalability), the library can handle these increased demands without significant losses in speed and efficiency (high performance).
 This combination is crucial for a network library intended for use in distributed systems where both the scale and performance are critical for the overall system's reliability and effectiveness.